dcbartlett/dcbartlett/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals:
-- ⚡ Fun fact:
+  - Become a sponsor for an open source project
+  - Become a maintainer for an open source project

 ### Languages and Tools: